 summer and afterschool program to support academic development

-The summer SEAL Academy works to close the achievement gap in the Bromley area by combatting summer learning loss with engaging activities that are academic and character building.
+The summer SEAL Academy works to close the achievement gap in the Bromley area of Hamilton, NJ by combatting summer learning loss with engaging activities that are academic and character building.

 SEAL Academy would like to examine how individualized learning plans (ILPs) can be adapted to make them more accessible to parents and gather information on how afterschool programs use ILPs.